xvzf/zyxel-gpon-sfp/Readme.md

 2. Show the uboot-env variables: `fw_printenv`
    look for `remote_account_pwd`

 It is important that fw_printenv does not complain about checksum errors.
-If it complains, do not continue!
+**If it complains, do not continue!**

 Be careful changing values in the uboot-env!
 Laser calibration data is also stored here, they are individual for every module!
 It´s a good idea to store the output of `fw_printenv` - alternatively make a backup of your mtd1 partition!

 1. Set the new password: `fw_setenv remote_account_pwd 1234`
 2. Restore factory-defaults: `http://10.10.1.1/cgi/set_default?rand=0.8890542929500389` - the device responds "1"
-   and reboot: `http://10.10.1.1/cgi/reset_onu?rand=0.14418772918225453` - the device responds "1"
+3. Reboot: `http://10.10.1.1/cgi/reset_onu?rand=0.14418772918225453` - the device responds "1"

+Be happy :-)

 ## HTTP API